pravj/blog-repo/content/blog/a-framework-for-using-automation-in-product-design.md

 ![Dictionary definition: Automation](/images/automation-product-design-framework-automation-definition.png "Dictionary definition: Automation")

-> A basic but apt definition is, performing a process or procedure with minimal human assistance.
+> A basic but apt definition for automation is, performing a process or procedure with minimal human assistance.

 From this perspective, even a partial contribution from a system (computer) for a procedure that was done earlier by humans, is also called automation.

 It’s just automation at a different scale, as explained in the latter part of this article.

-**Anatomy of a procedure**
+### **Anatomy of a procedure**

 Let's understand how humans perform a procedure before we move to the automation levels (scale).